petercreyghton/centos-build-iso/README.md

 Default username/password for all images is root/password

+## Configuration

+You should at least change the default password 'password' by replacing the current salt and hash in the kickstart part of the script.
+In some cases a custom NTP configuration is necessary, e.g. enterprise environments

 ## Notes

 Docker reverts to loopback when available space for Direct-LVM is less than 1GB.